Jan Schreiner (born in Stuttgart in 1984) is a bass trombonist, tuba player and composer based in Cologne.

 Subway Jazz Orchestra, Sunday Night Orchestra, Mannheim Jazz Orchestra, Lucerne Jazz Orchestra and Berlin Art Orchestra.

-Together with Felix Fromm Jan Schreiner is responsible for jazz trombone at university of Mainz, teaches jazz bass trombone at Musikhochschule Mannheim and is holding workshops on jazz bass trombone at HfMT Cologne on a regular basis.
+Jan Schreiner is teaching jazz trombone at the university of Mainz and is holding workshops on jazz bass trombone at HfMT Cologne on a regular basis.

 He has also worked as a visiting teacher at the following universities: